Val De La O Show

-The Val De La O Show was an American television music variety show hosted by Valentino De La O. The series was produced by NBC-affiliate KOB.
+Val De La O Show is an American television music variety show hosted by Valentino De La O. The series was produced by NBC-affiliate KOB.
 The show was nationally and internationally syndicated in the United States and Mexico, and several outlets referred to the host in the show being the "Spanish Equivalent of Johnny Carson".
 The show was among the first Spanish-language programs to seek national syndication, and was the first to actually become widely syndicated.
 This widespread syndication, to over 20 large national broadcast networks, was due to multiple syndication efforts.